Kalam cosmological argument: Conclusion: "The universe has a cause."

 In a critique of Craig's book The Kalām Cosmological Argument, published in 1979, Michael Martin writes:

-"It should be obvious that Craig's conclusion that a single personal agent created the universe is a non sequitur.
+It should be obvious that Craig's conclusion that a single personal agent created the universe is a non sequitur.
 At most, this Kalam argument shows that some personal agent or agents created the universe.
 Craig cannot validly conclude that a single agent is the creator.
-On the contrary, for all he shows, there may have been trillions of personal agents involved in the creation."
+On the contrary, for all he shows, there may have been trillions of personal agents involved in the creation.

 Martin adds that Craig has not justified his claim of creation ex nihilo, remarking that the universe may have been created from pre-existing material in a timeless or eternal state.
 Moreover, that Craig takes his argument too far beyond what his premises allow in stating that the creator is greater than the universe.
-For this, he cites the example of a parent "creating" a child who eventually becomes greater than he or she.
+For this, he cites the example of a parent creating a child who eventually becomes greater than he or she.

-Conceptual analysis of the conclusion
+Conceptual analysis of the First Cause

-In the Blackwell Companion to Natural Theology, published in 2009, Craig and James Sinclair present a philosophical analysis of the properties of the cause of the universe, denoting that they follow by entailment from the initial syllogism of the Kalam cosmological argument:
+In the Blackwell Companion to Natural Theology, published in 2009, Craig and James Sinclair present a philosophical analysis of the properties of the cause of the universe, indicating that they follow by entailment from the initial syllogism of the Kalam cosmological argument: